insideout10/wordlift-plugin/src/readme.txt

 Stable tag: {version}
 License: GPLv2 or later

-WordLift brings the power of Artificial Intelligence to beautifully organize content.
-Attract new readers and get their true attention.
+WordLift brings the power of Artificial Intelligence to organize content.
+Attract new readers and get their true attention with top notch semantic seo.

 == Description ==